Volume Level Backup Control

 Overview

-Volume level backup control lets you choose which volumes on the protected machine to back up to the Datto device.
-This option applies to all future backups.
+Volume level backup control lets you control which volumes on the protected machine to back up as well as removing individual volumes from the live dataset.
+These controls apply to all future backups.

 Definitions